Yao Yizhong: Wei-Zhao War

 The following year, Yao Yizhong camped at Hunqiao (混橋) to campaign against Shi Min (now named Ran Min).
 His sons Yao Yi (姚益) and Yao Ruo (姚若) managed to escape Yecheng and joined their father.
-Yizhong and the Di general Pu Hong both wanted the strategic position of Guanyou (關右, west of present-day Tongguan county, Shaanxi).
-Yizhong sent his son fifth son, Yao Xiang to capture it but Pu Hong routed him and occupied the area.
+Yizhong and the Di general Pu Hong both wanted the strategic position of Guanyou (關右, west of present-day Tongguan County, Shaanxi).
+Yizhong sent his fifth son, Yao Xiang to capture it but Pu Hong routed him and occupied the area.
 Meanwhile, Shi Zhi formally declared himself as emperor after Shi Jian was killed by Ran Min, and Yizhong was appointed as his Prime Minister of the Right.
 Meanwhile, Yizhong chose Yao Xiang as his heir due to the popular support that Xiang was receiving.

 Ran Min eventually besieged Xiangguo, and Shi Zhi desperately called Yizhong for help.
 Yizhong sent Yao Xiang to lift the siege, but not before asking him to swear that he would capture Ran Min, and contacted the state of Former Yan to send reinforcements.
 Former Yan sent Yue Wan and together with Yao Xiang and Shi Kun (石琨), they attacked Ran Min from three sides, dealing him a major defeat.
 However, Ran Min managed to escape, and after Yao Xiang's return, Yizhong had him flogged for not fulfilling his promise.

 Shi Zhi and his ministers were later assassinated by a defector named Liu Xian, allowing Ran Min to occupy the city.
 With the emperor dead, Yao Yizhong decided to submit to the Jin dynasty.
 Jin received his surrender and appointed him Grand Chanyu.

 Death and posthumous honours

 In 352, Yao Yizhong grew deathly ill.
 He advised his sons to serve the Jin dynasty, as the Shi clan with the recent deaths of its last members under Shi Kun was no more.
 Yizhong died shortly after at the age of 72 and was succeeded by Yao Xiang, who marched with his followers south to formally join Jin.
 Although Yao Xiang served Jin for a while, he claimed independence after his ally Yin Hao grew suspicious of him and tried to kill him.
 Yao Xiang carried his father's coffin around until he was killed in battle in 357 when fighting Former Qin forces.
-Former Qin's emperor Fu Sheng ordered that his body be buried as a prince in Ji county (冀縣, present-day Gangu County, Gansu), Tianshui.
+Former Qin's emperor Fu Sheng ordered that Yizhong’s body be buried as a prince in Ji County (冀縣, present-day Gangu County, Gansu), Tianshui.
 When his 24th son, Yao Chang, became emperor of Later Qin in 386, Yizhong was posthumously named Emperor Jingyuan.